-Watch the TV programme from 32.50-35.38, which shows the hunting behaviour of the bottlenose dolphins off the coast of South Carolina and the 'bait-balling' of the common dolphins in the open ocean.
-Also reread LoM pp. 206-208.
+Watch the video clip, which shows the hunting behaviour of bottlenose dolphins.
 Note down any aspects of the animals' behaviour that strike you as intelligent.

 Before you watch, it might be an idea to spend a few minutes thinking about what 'intelligent' means.
 But be warned, it's by no means an easy concept to pin down.